Elvis10ten/pcas/README.md

 #### ii.
 Network Protocol
 ![Host Network](assets/network.jpeg)
-A resilient multicast protocol is built on top the transport layer.
+A resilient multicast protocol is built on top of the transport layer.
 There are three types of messages:

 1. **Genesis**: The first message a host sends, requesting other hosts to send their current blocks.
 2. **Update**: This is sent each time the blocks on a host changes.
 This message contains all self blocks (the blocks from the current host).
 3. **Heartbeat**: This is periodically sent.
 After multiple missed heartbeats, a host is deemed dead by its peers and all its block could be independently deleted on each ledger.

-Each host maintains its own local ledger.
+Each host maintains its local ledger.
 The network protocol guarantees that eventually, all ledgers will be consistent.

 ##### Multicast Reliability